-It is quite remarkable how an accidental archaeological discovery can catapult an obscure little town into the world map.
+It is quite remarkable how an accidental archaeological discovery can catapult an obscure little town onto the world stage.

-The discovery in question is a map in fact – the Madaba Map – eponymous with the Jordanian town of the same name.
-It was once a biblical fortress of the Moabite kingdom about which there is limited historical mention in the Bible or elsewhere.
+The discovery in question is a map – the Madaba Mosaic Map – eponymous with the town of the same name in Jordan.
+Madaba was once a biblical fortress of the Moabite kingdom about which there is limited historical mention in the Bible or elsewhere.

 It has been surmised, from inscriptions and statuary, that it was originally a Nabatean outpost of Petra which successively changed hands with the changing fortunes of the land.

-All that conflict and the commerce must surely have left a considerable impression on the settlements along the historic route.
+All that conflict as well as the commerce must surely have left a considerable impression on the settlements along the historic route.
 Madaba became part of Trajan’s Provincia Araba after Rome overthrew the Nabatean kingdom, reaching its monumental zenith in the Byzantine period.

-But any visible signs of that prosperity remained buried under the rubble of a 746AD earthquake, until a small (Arab) Christian community returned from their refuge in Kerak in the early 1880s to resurrect the town, and sought permission from the Greek Orthodox Patriarchate of Jerusalem to build a place of worship.
+But any visible signs of that prosperity remained buried under the rubble of a 746AD earthquake.
+A small (Arab) Christian community returned from their refuge in Kerak in the early 1880s to resurrect the town and sought permission from the Greek Orthodox Patriarchate of Jerusalem to build a place of worship.

 It wasn’t until the roof was installed and work begun on interior plaster work and paving in October 1896*, that workmen stumbled upon the hidden mosaic map beneath the debris.
 6CE iconoclastic edicts (of both Islamic and Christian faiths incidentally) had robbed it of some forbidden figurative elements.
 The new construction and the delay in assessing its value, damaged it further.